dhelonious/mastodon-snap/README.md

     mastodon-server.generate-vapid-key

+The database encryption keys can be generated using:

+    mastodon-server.generate-db-encryption-keys

 ## External media storage

 The media directory can grow quickly, depending on how busy your server is.
 To move the media directory to an external volume mounted under `/media` or `/mnt`, you must first allow snap access to external media: